College of Atmospheric and Geographic Sciences

 - Department of Geography and Environmental Sustainability

-- Environmental Sustainability: Science & Natural Resources, Bachelor of Arts in Environmental Sustainability
+- Environmental Sustainability: Science & Natural Resources, B.A.

-- Environmental Sustainability: Science & Natural Resources, Bachelor of Science in Environmental Sustainability
+- Environmental Sustainability: Science & Natural Resources, B.S.

 - Environmental Sustainability, Minor